rodrigotamura/fc3-video-encoder/README.md

 Job are steps which competes to convert the videos into another codec.
 Job should have:
 * id
 * local to store

+We'll have `service` folder which is responsible to set the usecases.

 # Application Layer
 It communicates with domain layer in order to executes transitions (ex: coonection with DB).